The cost of Oxygen can be in the range ~ $5 – $10 per liter. So if you need oxygen for a day, that would cost approximately ~$500 (~Rs 35,000).

 Just think of all the oxygen which we have for free.
 Days, months, years go by, without us even noticing it.
 From where does it come from?

 Why?
-For our needs and greeds –
+For our need and greed –

-- To have wood for various purposes
+- To use the wood for various purposes.

-- To build our homes, cater to rapid urbanization
+- To build our homes & dwellings.

 While most of it is needed but is everything needed?
 We need to question ourselves.

 Can we have things in balance?
 Can we reduce our growing desire of having everything?
 Can we stop hoarding and start living?